gurgeous/ruby-formatters/README.md

 - [Rubyfmt](https://github.com/penelopezone/rubyfmt) is written in Rust and blazingly fast, though under the hood it too relies on Ripper.
 - [Rufo](https://github.com/ruby-formatter/rufo) tries to be unobtrusive.
 Development seems to have slowed a bit.

+I used default options except for a few minor tweaks.
+I forced each tool to use double quotes (not single) and I also increased the line length for Prettier for Ruby.
+This resulted in diffs that were easier to compare.

 ## Comparison & Benchmarks

 I ran each tool against a set of test files.
 This repo contains branches so you can see the diff from each tool.
 Add `?w=1` to the diff to hide whitespace changes.